SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/tab-outbox-for-email.md

 In the **Outbox for email** tab is a list of the emails in the queue to be sent out.

-Select **Show sent e-mails** in the lower right corner to display also the last request emails.
+Select **Show sent emails** in the lower right corner to display also the last request emails.

 The following options are also available from the **Actions** button (![icon][img1]):